 Not exactly.
 It is low fat and high in protein, however the sugar content pretty much counteracts any health benefits.
 However, one might say although it’s not healthy, it’s healthier.

-To freeze it, wrap it in plastic wrap then transfer it to a freezer-safe bag.
+- Freeze: Wrap cake in plastic wrap then transfer it to a freezer-safe bag.
 Keep it frozen for up to 3 months.
 Thaw in the fridge overnight and then bring it to room temperature before serving.

 More Cakes You’ll Love